mickeyboxell/oci-service-operator/docs/installation.md

 | `passphrase`    | The passphrase of the private key.
 This is mandatory and if the private key does not have a passphrase, then set the value to an empty string. |
 | `region`    | The region in which the OKE cluster is running.
 The value should be in OCI region format.
 Example: us-ashburn-1 |

-Run the below command to create Secret by name `ociCredentials`.
-(Replace values with your user credentials)
+Create a secret named `ociCredentials`, replacing the values below with your user credentials:

 ```bash
 $ kubectl -n oci-service-operator-system create secret generic ocicredentials \